Hadokane/CI_PP3_OFFICE_CHAMPION/README.md

 <details><summary>Database Schema - Tables & Key pairs</summary><img src="officechampion/static/assets/images/docs/schema.jpg" alt="Database Schema Image"></details>

-The "General Layout" shown at the bottom of the diagram gives an overview of the "Open League" pages functionality and how that would make use of the Foreign Key pairings in order to display the correct *Titles, Members & Notes* for each independent user *League*.
+The "General Layout" shown at the bottom of the diagram gives an overview of the "Open League" pages functionality and how that would make use of the Foreign Key pairings to display the correct *Titles, Members & Notes* for each independent user *League*.

 [Back to top ↑](#office-champion)